unahouExosite/docs/README.md

 ## One Platform APIs ##

 Are you looking to create an application that uses the One Platform API?
-You've come ot the right place.
+You've come to the right place.
 Exosite provides APIs and libraries that make it possible to work with the platform from a variety of environments.

 ### APIs ###